halostatue/gh-merge-upstream/README.md

 # gh-merge-upstream

+> [!NOTICE]
+>
+> This repository has been archived because this extension is not necessary —
+> and may not have even been necessary when I wrote it.
+Instead of using this,
+> I strongly recommend using `gh repo sync`.

 Uses the GitHub API to update your fork of a repository to the current state of the parent repository.